WohlSoft/SDL-Mixer-X/README.txt

 cmake-gui or ccmake.

 vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv
-WARNING: The license for libmad, libADLMIDI, and libOPNMIDI is GPL,
+WARNING: The license for libADLMIDI, and libOPNMIDI is GPL,
          which means that in order to use them your application must also be GPL!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^